Discovering your passion

 Education and training

-Once you have made the decision to pursue a career as an electrician, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
-Following completion of a high school degree or equivalent, most aspiring electricians enter a four-year or five-year apprenticeship program.
+Once you have decided to pursue a career as an electrician, you can explore the many tools and resources on MySECO to help you get the necessary education to practice in your profession.
+After completing a high school degree or equivalent, most aspiring electricians enter a four-year or five-year apprenticeship program.
 Each year of your program will consist of at least 144 hours of technical training and 2,000 hours of paid on-the-job training.

 To find an electrical apprenticeship program near you, visit the following sites:

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
-You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to pay for classes.
+You can also use the MySECO Scholarship Finder to help you find funding to help pay for classes.

 Most states require electricians to pass a test and complete licensure requirements before they can work.
 To prepare for and pass the test to receive a license, you will need to know about the National Electrical Code, state electrical codes and local electrical codes.
 Contact your local or state electrical licensing board to learn about your state-specific requirements.
-Be sure to view the Spouse Licensure Map for up-to-date state legislation and licensure information for your specific state.
+Be sure to visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your specific state.

-Now that you’ve met the education requirements to become an electrician, it’s time to find a job in your occupation.
+Once you’ve met the education requirements to become an electrician, it’s time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the Military Spouse Employment Partnership Job Search provided job listings using the keyword “Electrician,” including positions with the following companies:
+Visit the MSEP Job Search to find open positions with committed employers.

 Professional organizations and networking

-To explore additional information related to starting your career as an electrician, check out the Research Occupations tool on MySECO.
-Enter the keyword “Electrician” to learn more about your specialty field.
-If you need additional information on obtaining the proper license or certification as part of your specialty field, visit the Advantages of Licensure article in the Licensures and Certifications section of the Education, Training and Licensing lifecycle stage of MySECO.
+To find more information about starting your career as an electrician, check out the Research Occupations tool on MySECO.
+Enter the keyword 'electrician' to learn more about your specialty field.
+If you need more information on obtaining the proper license or certification as part of your specialty field, visit the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO.

 If you have questions about apprenticeship programs, you can check out the article Learn Skills Through Apprenticeships.
 You can also speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss any questions or concerns you may have.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
 For additional guidance, use the Live Chat feature on the MySECO website.